physimals/quantiphyse-docs/cest_tutorial.rst

 to set the reference volume to an unsaturated image, so we have set the ``Reference Volume`` to a ``Specified volume`` of 0.

-The motion correction can be applied to the brain mask by selecting it to be a ``Linked ROI``.

 .. image:: screenshots/cest_tutorial_2.png

 Visualising Data